kootenpv/brightml/README.rst

     :target: https://pypi.python.org/pypi/brightml

 The goal of this package is to automatically manage brightness on laptops, with "zero config"; using machine learning.
-Some do not even realise that what is "on" your screen matters.
-White screens (like browser) vs coding (in black) should be corrected for.
+Some do not even realise that what is "on" your screen, matters.
+White screens (like browser) vs coding (in black) should be accounted for.

 All you have to do is to change brightness when it is not good enough yet; **brightml** learns.